michaelreadyone/michael-portfolio/final_project_jiang.md

 # Data
 - Data 1: NBA players data
     - https://www.kaggle.com/justinas/nba-players-data
     - General information of NBA player data will be used from this resource.
-Player heights and weights will be applide to draw distribution graphs.
+Player heights and weights will be applied to draw distribution graphs.

-- Data 2: NBA all star games 2000-2016
+- Data 2: NBA all-star games 2000-2016
     - https://www.kaggle.com/fmejia21/nba-all-star-game-20002016
     - General information of all-star NBA player data will be extracted here.
-Heights and weights information will be added to the comparision between NBA players vs NBA all-star players graphs.
+Heights and weights information will be added to the comparison between NBA players vs NBA all-star players graphs.

 - Data 3: NBA - Player Salary (1990-2017)
     - https://www.kaggle.com/whitefero/nba-player-salary-19902017